 His message was supplemented by the words of some of my other teachers, as well.
 I spoke to Rav Meir Rubenstein, my Ram (Rav and moreh, teacher) for morning seder, about how he relates to limud Torah, Talmud specifically, as it has been the hardest area of study for me to connect to personally.
 He provided a different answer to my question about the seemingly inordinate focus on pilpul (literally meaning pepper, the word denotes, often with a negative connotation, a type of hairsplitting in Talmudic study) at the expense of the broader ideals and ideas behind it.
 He quoted Rav Kook, the first Ashkenazi chief Rabbi of the British mandate of Palestine, who said “ba’katon yesh gadol,” literally “in that which is small there is [something] big.”
 For Rav Meir, the act of learning, the act of wracking your brains over even the smallest detail, is both a symbolic and a very real gesture.
 When we immerse ourselves in learning, focusing even on the micro aspects of Halakha, we’re forging a complete, all encompassing awareness, a macro-consciousness where every detail is attuned to a larger significance in that it is a thread woven with countless others to create a rich tapestry, a Halakhic mindset and way of life.

 I also spoke to Rav Yossi Slotnick, who has always been there to talk to when I’ve been struggling with something, whether it was waking up on time or finding a personal connection to Talmud study.
-For him, the study of Talmud and its commentators is the chance to engage with some of the most intelligent thinkers and Halakhists of all time and stand as their equal, in a partnership to reach the larger Halakhic truth, as well as to simply engage in a rigorous, inter-generational intellectual ping-pong match, which has its own merits beyond a search for Halakha le’maaseh
+For him, the study of Talmud and its commentators is the chance to engage with some of the most intelligent thinkers and Halakhists of all time and stand as their equal, in a partnership to reach the larger Halakhic truth, as well as to simply engage in a rigorous, inter-generational intellectual ping-pong match, which has its own merits beyond a search for Halakha le’maaseh.

 I even got a chance to speak to Rabbi Saul Berman and his wife Shellee, two of my friends and mentors from my community in New York, who were visiting Israel and took the time to see me in Jerusalem.
 Rabbi Berman’s approach to learning Talmud was one in which Talmud functions as a sort of mental training, a way to condition your mind to sort out problems in a manner where it can identify key issues and priorities, learn to subsume details within the broader categories they reflect, and extract lessons from stories.
 Rabbi Berman explained how this type of thinking is also very useful for litigating in secular courts, for tackling the broader existential issues that tend to become overwhelming and hazily defined (as in my case), and for identifying the ethical or moral imperatives that underlie both Halakhic and secular law.